How to Import Multiple PDF Pages to One in C# and VB.NET in .NET PDF?

 document.ImportPageRange(loadedDocument1, 0, 1);

-//Import all pages from the second document.
-So, this will be the third page of the first document
+// Import all pages from the second document.
+This will be the third page of the first document

 document.ImportPageRange(loadedDocument2, 0, loadedDocument2.Pages.Count - 1);